-WAR OF CURRENTS_eliminator of possibilities
+WAR OF CURRENTS _eliminator of possibilities

-My title was inspired by the surrounding street names.
-They were all named after scientists and inventors, like Stephensonstraat (George Stephenson), George Westinghousestraat and Rudolf Dieselstraat.
-The confrontation between George Westinghouse's promotion of AC power distribution and Thomas Ediso's DC power system became known as "the War of Currents."
+'War of Currents' was inspired by the surrounding street names of the Service garage.
+Referring to scientists and inventors, like 'Stephensonstraat' (George Stephenson), 'George Westinghousestraat' and 'Rudolf Dieselstraat'.
+The famous confrontation between George Westinghouse's promotion of AC power distribution and Thomas Edison's DC power system became known as "The War of Currents."

-Article Tubelight about the UNFAIR project Amsterdam, installation War of currents June 2009
+Article published in online magazine Tubelight: UNFAIR project Amsterdam, installation War of currents June 2009

-I love Unfair and follow the money
+Article published at #strangemessenger: I love Unfair and follow the money

 If you wish to be informed on my future activities you can subscribe here to my newsletter.